Dance Tribe is NOW every Tuesday & Thursday from 7:30 – 9:30 pm

 By contrast, Dance Tribe is two hours of dance!
 What this means is that there are no yoga mats, no formal set up in the room.
-People slowly filter onto the 2000 square feet of wood floor in these gorgeous, high-ceilinged church spaces, over the first 30 minutes or so.
-On Tuesdays, many spend a little quietly time contemplating the artistic “altars” that my friend Laurie Ginsburg creates at the front of the room as part of their arrival into sacred space.
+But we start slowly… People slowly filter onto the 2000 square feet of wood floor in this gorgeous, high-ceilinged church space, over the first 30 minutes or so.
+Many spend a little quietly time contemplating the “altars” created by one of our resident artists, Laurie Ginsburg, Lisa Ferguson, and Jennifer Hart Biagiotti, create at the front of the room as part of the arrival into sacred space.

 We stretch, breathe, roll around on the floor and invite breath and awareness into moving our bodies slowly at first.
 No explicit instruction —just trust your body and feel your way in.
 It’s an awareness process, and the energy level ebbs and flows so as to create a really rich and soulful landscape of experience.
 Quite beautiful —and yes, the room slowly fills up over that first hour, and the energy gradually builds, and builds…